BardRedStar/BreatheMe/README.md

 # Breathe Me

-An app for iOS, that helps you to control your breath during yoga lessons.
+An app for iOS, that helps you control your breath during yoga lessons.
 Just start the breathe session and breathe right into a microphone!

 Also you can simply get your previous breathe sessions, get detailed statistics (number of inhalex, exhales and delays between them), and share it with your coach.

-An app was made specially for [Yandex Cup 2021](https://yandex.ru/cup/)

 ## Screenshots